Food Science major

 What makes our program unique?

-Food Science at UD is accredited by the Institute of Food Technologists, which means that we perform detailed assessment on teaching our students current information covering all aspects of Food Science.
-We offer students a personalized education with close relationships with their fellow students and faculty.
-All the incredible aspects of a medium-sized research university with the benefits of small class sizes.
-Opportunities abound for undergraduate research, leadership roles in clubs and organizations, and internships.
-The UDairy Creamery is also onsite where students can invent new flavors, and perform sensory and market analysis.
-This delicious opportunity is a great way for students to see and experience food development first hand.
-Students work with UDairy Creamery staff and interns in course work and in extracurricular activities.
+The University of Delaware provides a personalized, comprehensive education in all aspects of food science in a setting that allows close relationships with fellow students and faculty.
+Our program is accredited by the Institute of Food Technologists (IFT), which means that we perform detailed assessments on teaching our students the most up-to-date information concerning all food science fields.
+When studying at UD, students simultaneously receive the incredible offerings of a medium-sized research university and a learning environment characterized by small class sizes.
+Opportunities abound for undergraduate research, leadership roles in clubs and organizations and internships.
+At the onsite UDairy Creamery and the Genuardi Food Innovation Laboratory, students invent new ice cream flavors, engage in cheese production, and perform sensory and market analysis.
+This delicious opportunity is a great way for students to see and experience food development first-hand.

 Graduates acquire the skills and knowledge for a successful and well-paid career.
 Sustainable food production is key to the U.S. and its role in the global economy.
 Our students have 100 percent job placement in the careers of their choice, working in areas like: